OmarRayes98/Assignment/README.md

 - REST API + Auth with Token + Cookies
 - Skeleton for Loading
 - react-toastify

--
-# You can use this account if will not sign up:
+# You are free to use this account instead of signing up :
-  email: omarrayes198@gmail.com
+- email: omarrayes198@gmail.com
-  password: 123123123
+- password: 123123123

 # How It Works
 - Sign in to your account